schrau24/FlowProcessing/utilities/doc/FlowProcessing_User_Manual.md

 ## Getting started  <a name="getting-started"></a>
 ### Installation  <a name="installation"></a>
 This tool is built using Matlab's appdesigner functionality.
 It was built using Matlab version 2021a; it is therefore recommended to use this version or **newer** for running this tool.
 Download and unzip the files.
-All functionality is built into FlowProcessing.m file and the corresponding utilities/ subfolder.
+All functionality is built into FlowProcessing.m file and the corresponding utilities/subfolder.

 Additionally, the use of this software requires the following Matlab toolboxes:
 - Signal Processing Toolbox